Rizky Febian

-Rizky Febian Adriansyah Sutisna, professionally known as Rizky Febian (born 25 February 1998), is an Indonesian singer, songwriter, and actor.
+Rizky Febian Adriansyah Sutisna (born 25 February 1998) is an Indonesian singer, songwriter, and actor.
 He is the eldest son of the Indonesian comedian Sule.
 Some of his famous singles are Cuek, Mantra Cinta, and Makna Cinta.

 Biography

 Rizky Febian Adriansyah Sutisna is the eldest son of the famous Indonesian comedian Sule (Sutisna) and his ex-wife Lina.
 His name began to rise when he starred in Indonesian soap operas.
 Before starting his musical career, he occasionally appeared together with his father.
 Later he also frequently appeared on several TV programmes.
 Rizky always supported by his father regarding his singing and comedian career.

 In 2011 along with Sule, he released his first single, titled Papa Phone.
 Then followed by Smile U Do not Cry together with 3 Djanggo (feat. comedian Andre Taulany), released in 2013.